annnab-2222/Django-User-Management/README.md

 # Django-User-Management
-Certainly!
  Below is a **comprehensive README.md template** tailored for your Django User Management project, covering all the requirements, features, testing, git workflow, and optional extras.
 You can customize it by adding your screenshots, links, and specific details.

 # Django User Management Project